ruhani-j/boardventure-boardgame/report.md

 One key similarity is the presence of **event-based spaces**.
 In *The Game of Life*, players land on spaces that trigger life events such as career changes, financial gains or losses, and other milestone moments.
-Similarly, our game will feature **action card spaces**, where players will engage in mini-games before proceeding.
+Similarly, our game features **action card spaces**, where players engage in creative actions for an element of surprise in each turn.
 These action spaces introduce unpredictability and variation, making each playthrough unique.

 Another important parallel is the **currency or point-based progression system**.
 In *The Game of Life*, financial success is a major factor in determining the winner.
-Likewise, in our game, players will earn points or in-game currency based on their performance in mini-games.
-Rather than simply racing to the finish, success will depend on how well players perform throughout the game.
+Likewise, in our game, players will earn points or in-game currency based on their action cards.
+Rather than simply racing to the finish, success depends on how well players perform throughout the game.

 Additionally, *The Game of Life* emphasizes **a blend of luck and player choice**.
 While movement is determined by chance (via the spinner), the outcomes of life events and financial decisions impact the final standings.
-Our game adopts a similar structure, where luck influences movement, but skill in mini-games determines overall success.
+Our game adopts a similar structure, where luck influences movement, but action cards determine overall success.

 By drawing inspiration from *The Game of Life's* turn-based structure, chance-based movement, and event-driven spaces, our game aims to provide